vikashask/MEAN-Interview-Question/Cloud/azure devops/Phase-6-Containerization-Orchestration/01-docker-and-acr.md

 # Docker & Azure Container Registry (ACR)

+> **Expert framing:** Writing *a* Dockerfile is basic; writing a **small, secure, cache-efficient, non-root, multi-stage** Dockerfile is expert.
+Also know the ACR authentication story cold — `admin-enabled false` + Managed Identity/AcrPull role is the production-correct answer, and interviewers specifically probe whether you'd reach for admin credentials (wrong) or RBAC (right).

 ## Why Containers?
 Containers package your application + its dependencies into a single, portable unit that runs identically on any machine — your laptop, a CI server, or Azure.